buildpacks/rfcs/text/0000-inline-buildpack.md

 We propose two new keys in the `[[build.buildpacks]]` table in `project.toml`:

+- `api` - the API compatibility version of the buildpack.
+Matches the schema of `buildpack.toml`
 - `inline` - the contents of a script that will be run as the `bin/build` of the inline buildpack
 - `shell` - defines the shebang line of the script in `inline`

+When any of these keys are provided the following keys are disallowed: `version`, `uri`.

 (Note: there is no need to implement `bin/detect`.
 The detect phase will always pass because there's no foreseeable reason that a user would create an inline buildpack that they don't want to use)